pepstock-org/Charba/readme.md

  * remove `JsWindowHelper` class.
 Use `Window.enableResizeOnBeforePrint()`.
  * rename `HtmlLegendTextCallback` class to `HtmlLegendItemCallback`.
  * remove `CLEAR_SELECTION` constant from `DatasetRangeSelectionEvent` class because the event is containing the selected values and not the indexes anymore.
- * remove [chartjs/chartjs-plugin-annotation](https://github.com/chartjs/chartjs-plugin-annotation) because it's unmaintained.
-New Charba annotation plugin has been developed, completely in Java, with the same capabilities.
  * reduces the visibility of `Gradient` and `Pattern` class constructors in order to use new `GradientBuilder` and `PatternBuilder` classes.
 This change avoids inconsistent gradient and pattern objects, improving some capabilities of them (like the `equals` and `hashCode` methods in case they will be needed).
    * adds `setColors` methods (getting a list or an array of `IsColor`) to `GradientBuilder` in order to enable the gradient creation to the `ColorScheme` instances.
  * rename `ValueCallback` to `MeterFormatCallback` class.